-Launching our Farm Visit series on 23 May, 2020 (11am-1pm), our first Farm Visit will be all about Lambing at the Hirsel, and is timed to occur just after the 2020 lambs have been born, but while the mums and lambs are still in the close (‘in-bye’) fields.
+Launching our Farm Visit series in May, 2021 (postponed from May 23, 2020), our first Farm Visit will be all about Lambing at the Hirsel, and will be timed to occur just after the 2021 lambs have been born, but while the mums and lambs are still in the close (‘in-bye’) fields.

 Click HERE for more information.